-Botox injections are an effective treatment for hyperhidrosis.
-Botox is injected near the sweat glands in a quick and relatively painless treatment.
-Clinical studies on the treatment of hyperhidrosis with Botox has demonstrated that up to 81% of patients had a 50% reduction in sweating that lasted on average up to 6.7 months.
+Neuromodulator injections are an effective treatment for hyperhidrosis.
+It is injected near the sweat glands in a quick and relatively painless treatment.
+Clinical studies on the treatment of hyperhidrosis with Neuromodulators has demonstrated that up to 81% of patients had a 50% reduction in sweating that lasted on average up to 6.7 months.

 - Underarms – are the most common and easiest place to treat.
-Botox in injected with tiny needles just under the skin.
+Botox is injected with tiny needles just under the skin.
 It takes only minutes to complete.

-- Hands – also respond well to Botox injections.
+- Hands – also respond well to Neuromodulator injections.

-- Forehead – sweating occurs near the hair line and drips down the face.
-A few small injections easily treats this.
+- Forehead – sweating occurs near the hairline and drips down the face.
+A few small injections easily treat this.

 - Feet – like the hands, often require some anaesthetic before treatment.
 It is not uncommon to find improvement of the feet after just the hands are treated.